The 8 Best Proofpoint Competitors & Alternatives in 2026

 Safetica Drawbacks

 • Incomplete Bug Fixing and Feature Integration.
-The product requires further refinement in deployment and viewing installed clients and lacks data transfer and policy application features across files [*].
+The product requires further refinement in deployment and viewing installed clients.
+Users report that agent performance overhead can be noticeable, causing endpoint slowdowns during scanning.
+Additionally, some users find that ongoing maintenance and troubleshooting after updates can be time-consuming [*].

 • Restricted Operating System Support.
-The solution lacks support for MacOS and Linux devices, limiting its utility in diverse IT environments [*].
+The solution’s Linux support is limited, and cross-platform coverage does not fully match what Windows users receive, restricting its utility in diverse IT environments [*].

 • Lack of Effective Onboarding and Support.
-Opting out of the free integration testing or paid implementation without proper familiarity with DLP tools can lead to challenges, as the product does not provide an adequate introduction or effective online support [*].
+Opting out of the free integration testing or paid implementation without proper familiarity with DLP tools can lead to challenges, as documentation is not always detailed enough for complex configurations.
+Enterprise-scale deployments may require significant setup time and vendor assistance [*].

 7. Trellix